SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

 * Knowledge of alternative approaches
 * Cultural understanding
 * Understanding of foreign perspectives
-  * knowing why someone from another culture responds to questions in a different way to what you are used to
+  * Knowing why someone from another culture responds to questions in a different way to what you are used to

 ### Methods